Core Requirements for the Major and Minor

 internship with an organization on- or off-campus that concerns itself with women's issues.
 Internships

-receive 3 academic credits, through Women's Studies 320: Fieldwork in Women's Studies.
+receive 3 academic credits, through Women and Gender Studies 320: Fieldwork in Women's Studies.
 Students are graded on the

 evaluation of their learning experience as recorded through a final piece of writing.